datagrok-ai/mol-track/api_design.md

          }
       }
       ```

+    - An example set of batches with addtions to be registered can be found [2_batches_with_additions.csv](./demo-data/black/2_batches_with_additions.csv).
+The additions are listed in columns with the cells showing the equivalents.

   - Output
    The batches, batches_detail, batches_synonym, batch_additions, additions, compounds, compound_details, and compound_synonyms tables will be joined appropriately, pivoted and concatenated appropriately to produce a single record.